chalktracks/chalktracks/doc/WORKFLOW.md

     * masks from RGB to int image
     * label txt from chalk = 0 to current label convention.

-TODO:
-* implement the scripts above
-* combine into single cli?
-* Test

 Scratch space - thinking about chalk repo, what scripts will exist?